Sarawak Biodiversity Centre

-Sarawak Biodiversity Centre is a statutory body that was set up by the government of Sarawak in 1997 for the regulation of access and collection of biological resources for research or commercial purposes.
+Sarawak Biodiversity Centre (SBC) is a statutory body that was set up by the government of Sarawak in 1997 for the regulation of access and collection of biological resources for research or commercial purposes.
 In 2004, the centre was relieved of its regulatory role and started to get involved in biotechnology-based research on the biological resources in the state.

 History

-Sarawak Biodiversity Centre (SBC) was established in 1997 following the enactment of the Sarawak Biodiversity Centre Ordinance by the Sarawak state government for conservation, utilization, protection and sustainable development of biodiversity in the state.
+Sarawak Biodiversity Centre was established in 1997 following the enactment of the Sarawak Biodiversity Centre Ordinance by the Sarawak state government for conservation, utilization, protection and sustainable development of biodiversity in the state.
 This was followed by the enactment of Sarawak Biodiversity Regulations in 1998.
 In December 2003, the Sarawak State Legislative Assembly passed the Sarawak Biodiversity Centre (Amendment) Ordinance 2003.
 The state assembly also revised the Sarawak Biodiversity Regulations in 2004.
 Following these revisions, Sarawak Biodiversity Centre was relieved of its previous role and assumed a new role of research and development of the state biological resources and documentation of indigenous knowledge of utilising biological resources.
 In 2017, SBC hosted BioBorneo and Bioeconomy Day.

 SBC collaborated with Mitsubishi Corporation on cultivating indigenous algae since 2012.
 In 2019, SBC and Mitsubishi launched one of the largest algae cultivation facility in Southeast Asia.
 It is expected to produce 60 tonnes of dried algae biomass per hectare per year.